jupyter-book/mystmd/docs/frontmatter.md

 ...
 ```

-If removing the title causes unexpected problems with the page formatting, you may use the flag `content_includes_title: true` or just explicitly set `title: null` in the frontmatter to prevent heading removal.
-The first heading will _still_ be copied as a placeholder, but the title will not be removed from the markdown.
+If removing the title causes unexpected problems with the page formatting, you may set `title: null` in the frontmatter to prevent heading removal.
+The first heading will _still_ be copied as a placeholder title, but it will not be removed from the markdown.

-In these cases, though, it is easiest to simply define a title in frontmatter.
+In these cases, though, it is probably easiest to simply define a title in frontmatter.
 ````

 +++